cascode-labs/virtue/docs/source/skill_packages.rst

 SKILL Packages
 ==============
-SKILL can be included as a part of any Conda packages and loaded when Cadence is started with the "sp" command.
+SKILL can be included as a part of any Conda packages and loaded when Cadence is started with the "vsp" command.
 A Conda recipe must be created

 The conda package can :
 * Automatic SKILL Code Initialization